Droop quota

-Today, the Droop quota is used in almost all STV elections, including those in Australia, the Republic of Ireland, Northern Ireland, and Malta.
+The Droop quota is used in almost all STV elections, including those in Australia, the Republic of Ireland, Northern Ireland, and Malta.
 It is also used in South Africa to allocate seats by the largest remainder method.
+Switzerland uses the Droop quota, calling it the Hagenbach-Bischof quota.

-Although almost universally applied in STV government elections today, some say the Droop quota has a bias in favor of large parties (popular parties in a district) and the ability to create no-show paradoxes, situations where a candidate or party loses a seat as a result of receiving more votes.
-This is done when either that increase leaves fewer votes to another candidate, or enlarges the total number of votes cast and thus shifts the quota.
-Such changes alter the rank order of candidates, thus the order in which elections and eliminations take place, and often produce changes in who wins.
-Such paradoxes are said to occur regardless of whether the quota is used with largest remainders or STV.
-But such charges of no-show paradox is based on having knowledge of how a vote would be transferred if a candidate is eliminated, who may not have been in real life.
-Also it is clear that any system that uses ranked votes produces different results if candidates are in different order, which is partly set by how votes are split and therefore that charge can apply to any ranked voting system no matter what quota is used.
+Although common, the quota's use in proportional representation has been criticized both for its bias toward large parties and for its ability to create no-show paradoxes, situations where a candidate or party loses a seat as a result of having won too many votes.
+However, this situation can occur regardless of whether the quota is used with largest remainders or STV.
+Charges of no-show paradoxes are based on having knowledge of how a vote would be transferred if a candidate were eliminated when that candidate may not have been in real life.
+It is clear that any system that uses ranked votes produces different results if candidates are in different order, which is partly determined by how votes are split and therefore that charge can apply to any ranked voting system no matter what quota is used.
 Some analysis states that no-show paradoxes are extremely rare in real-world elections.
-For one thing, transfers have little effect in general on whom is elected, the winners usually being among the front runners in the first round of counting anyway.
+For one thing, transfers have little effect in general on who is elected, the winners usually being among the front runners in the first round of counting anyway.